dstreev/hdp3_upgrade_utils/README.md

 #### The host does NOT have access to https://github.com
 First we need to create an archive locally of the project directory OR we can download a pre-packaged version from [github](https://github.com/dstreev/hdp3_upgrade_utils/releases) and Download the latest 'Source code (tar.gz)' file.

 We need to install the 'HadoopCli' on the target host first.
-See [Assumptions][Assumptions] for minimum requirements.
+See [Assumptions](#assumptions) for minimum requirements.

 ```
 cd ansible